CostanzaSiniscalchi/I3LUNG_PDSS/mlef_pipeline/TRAINING_README.md

 For each multimodal combination (e.g., RWD_DP), the script also trains an **RWD-matched model** saved in the `rwd-only/` subfolder.
 This baseline model:
 - Uses only RWD features
 - Trains on the **same subjects** that have all modalities available
-- Enables fair comparison between multimodal and RWD-only performance
+- Enables fair comparison between multimodal and RWD-only performance on the same dataset

 The RWD modality itself doesn't have a `rwd-only/` subfolder (it would be redundant).